maxinavarrette/valleyfeverclimate-/README.md

 While this project explores the entire southwest, California and Arizona VYF prevalence are the primary focus.
 I aggregated Census, Temperature, Precipitation, and Valley Fever Prevalence data to use in this project.
 State level analysis shows data from 1998 to 2022.
 County level analysis shows data from 2001 - 2021 for California and 2006 to 2021 for Arizona.

 The statistical heart of this analysis is an OLS linear model applied to a long spanning county level 1895 - 2022 temperature and precipitation data set, to quantify county level climate change.
-The model output is then considered in tandem with valley fver prevalence data to help untangle relationships between climate change and the distribution of the fungal pathogen coccidioides.
+The model output is then considered in tandem with valley fever prevalence data to help untangle relationships between climate change and the distribution of the fungal pathogen coccidioides.

 ## Project Walkthrough